GalaXYGong/nginx-2420/README.md

 In the file we need to add two  locations for 1. `/echo`, 2. `/hey` In the settings, we need to use reverse proxy to direct `/echo`,`/hey` traffic to `http://127.0.0.1:8080`.

-And then 'proxy_set_header' directives are used to pass headers from the original request, to the proxy server.
 ```bash
 server {
     listen 80;